Adobe Stock / Ronstik

 We all know that we could always do a little more to make the world a greener and more sustainable place.
 Yet why is it so hard for us to go the extra step to living greener in the first place?
 “People are leading very full and increasingly complicated lives these days,” says Bill Meyer, the chairman and energy co-chair of the Lower Hudson Valley Sierra Club.
 “The good news is it is becoming increasingly easier to live a green life without disrupting our daily routines.”

-Ain’t that the truth – many of us dutifully remember to toss our milk containers and pasta boxes in the recycling bin, but that’s the extent of the green living for most of us.
-Here, we’ve outlined a few small things you can do to help:
+Ain’t that the truth!
+Many of us dutifully remember to toss our milk containers and pasta boxes in the recycling bin, but that’s the extent of the green living for most of us.
+Here, we’ve outlined a few small things you can do to help in the Hudson Valley.

-6. Eat local.
-Given that the Hudson Valley is home to amazing farms and produce, this should be easy – eating local not only supports our local economy but reduces pollution and energy used to transport otherwise far-flung items.
+Given that the Hudson Valley is home to amazing farms and produce, this should be easy – eating local not only supports our local economy, but reduces pollution and energy used to transport otherwise far-flung items.